MILAN CBA SUMMER SCHOOL

 Issue of certificates and pictures

-All participants must bring their laptops with Excel installed.
+All participants are recommended to bring their laptops with Excel installed.

 RESOURCES